Header Image

 And then the speed and lurch build up much too quickly again and you find yourself praying for the end of the ride.

 The awful scenes from Syria, where the mangled limbs of children, some still alive, others mercifully not, sear into one’s brain, followed quickly by the awful question, dammit, whether the photos can even be believed.
-(Propagandists have made skeptics of us all, about everything—with good reason.)

-This in the same week of a ramped up impeachment effort against the U.S. president who essentially claims he is above all law while he holds office, and is immune from any meaningful congressional oversight.
+This in the same week of a ramped up impeachment effort against the U.S. president, who essentially claims he is above all law while he holds office, and is immune from any meaningful congressional oversight.

 While proclaiming America must withdraw from playing policeman to the world as he offers carte blanche approval to Turkey’s invasion and bombardment of Syria’s Kurdish population.